peaceshadow07/MathaDepartmentSeminar/readme.txt

-This template was made by Colorlib (https://colorlib.com) Please visit our website for more awesome templates, themes and tools.
+This Project includes a website to help in Mathematics department of P.G.D.A.V College for their Natiaonl Seminar.
+This project uses HTML, CSS, JavaScript and Bootstrap for frontend and PHP for Backend work.